smutindak/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19- Replace all characters individually
 20- Script to delete specific letters
 21- Reverse input of a string
-Display all users aand their home directories
+22- Display all users aand their home directories
 23- Find all empty files and dir
 24- Display all .gifs files
 25- Display acrostic poem
+26- Script that parses web  servers logs in TSV format